 Costs, Scholarships and Financing

-To find the costs of the program, see the current year Graduate Tuition and Fees for the MABL program.
+To find the costs of the program, see the current year Graduate Tuition and Fees.

-HBU offers several types of scholarships to help our incoming students.
-Below is a list of those applicable to MABL students.
+HBU offers several types of scholarships to help our incoming students:

 Program Scholarship (up to 50% of Tuition, i.e. $750/class): This is a competitive scholarship, which is granted based on a variety of factors (GPA, vocational calling, strength of resume, etc.).
 It is granted only to incoming students.
-And about 1/4 of our students get this scholarship.
 If you are applying for the program scholarship, please submit a letter of introduction of yourself to the Scholarship Committee addressing your goals and how this degree will help you achieve them, as well as a description of the top 5-10 books that have influenced you.
 In addition, please include your church membership information.
 This essay should be about 300-500 words and uploaded with the application.

 HBU Alumni Scholarship ($250/class): If you are an alumnus of HBU, you will automatically get this scholarship if you apply for it on time.

 GRE Scholarship (Variable Amounts): We don’t require the GRE for entrance, but if you take it and do well (i.e., 308 or greater), you can get a scholarship based on how well you do.
-We’ve had students get 10%-25% of tuition covered through this scholarship, so if you think you might do well without (much) preparation, it would be worth just taking the test to see if you get something.
+We’ve had students get 10%-25% of tuition covered through this scholarship.

-Guild Scholarship (~$3000/yr): About 1/4 of MABL students that apply for this scholarship get some aid, with the stronger students getting higher amounts.
-Different than other scholarships, this one is granted on an annual basis, so that students currently in the program (as well as new students) can apply for this.
+Guild Scholarship (~$3000/yr): About 1/4 of MABL students who apply for this scholarship get some aid, with the stronger students getting higher amounts.
+Different from other scholarships, this one is granted on an annual basis, so students currently in the program (as well as new students) can apply for this.
 The application deadline for this scholarship is April 1, and whatever is granted will apply to the following academic year (Summer-Spring).
-Besides the Guild application, which is a separate application from the one for the other scholarships, you also need to submit a letter of introduction as described on the website.
+Besides the Guild application itself, you also need to submit a letter of introduction as described on the website.
 Note: No additional material besides the application and the letter of introduction are required.
 The letters of reference and resume will be drawn from your application for admission (unless you want to update them).